madskristensen/ScrollTabs/README.md

 ![Multiline toggle](art/multiline.gif)

+When the multi-line tabs feature is enabled and you navigate to a different document within a few seconds, the multi-line tabs will automatically collapse back to single-line.

 This behavior gives you quick access to all your open documents by using the mouse wheel.

-You can also move between open documents by holding the **Alt** key while scrolling the mouse wheel.
+You can also move between open documents by holding the **Alt** key while scrolling the mouse wheel anywhere in the IDE.
 Scrolling down will activate the document to the right of the currently open document and vice versa.

 ## How can I help?
 If you enjoy using the extension, please give it a ★★★★★ rating on the [Visual Studio Marketplace][marketplace].